aabiddanda/haplotype-phasing/README.md

 4. Investigate the changes: `vim upstream-changes.diff`.
 5. Apply the modified diff via: `git apply upstream-changes.diff`.
 6. Carefully check whether you need to update the config files: `git diff HEAD upstream/master config`.
 If so, do it manually, and only where necessary, since you would otherwise likely overwrite your settings and samples.

-### Step 8: Contribute back

-In case you have also changed or added steps, please consider contributing them back to the original repository:

-1. [Fork](https://help.github.com/en/articles/fork-a-repo) the original repo to a personal or lab account.
-2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the fork to your local system, to a different place than where you ran your analysis.
-3. Copy the modified files from your analysis to the clone of your fork, e.g., `cp -r workflow path/to/fork`.
-Make sure to **not** accidentally copy config file contents or sample sheets.
-Instead, manually update the example config files if necessary.
-4. Commit and push your changes to your fork.
-5. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) against the original repository.

-## Testing

-Test cases are in the subfolder `tests`.
-They are automatically executed via continuous integration (TBD).